-- 3. For each of the following examples, discuss in detail what the structure of the VP is.
-Some potentially relevant possibilities to consider are [\NP CP], [\NP IP], [\IP], [\CP].
+- 3. For each of the following examples, discuss in detail what the structure of the VP is, providing evidence and arguments.
+Some potentially relevant possibilities to consider are [\ NP CP], [\NP IP], [\IP], [\CP].
 (Make sure to present evidence/argument bearing on IP vs. CP).
 In answering this question, you will be providing some of the subcategorization information about the verb.

 - a.
 Mary persuaded John to leave

 - b.
 Susan attempted to solve the problem

 - c.
-John declared Mary to be the best candidate
+John proved Mary to be the best candidate

 - d.
 Harriet appears to like linguistics

 [Even if you are not a native speaker of English, you should know just what information you need to answer this question, and hence, should be able to collect the data from a native speaker.
 (Ask me if you have trouble locating another consultant.)
 Relevant evidence involves distribution of expletives, of PRO, of lexical NP, of NP trace, of 'idiom chunks'.]
-[Here is a sample answer (an excellent one) to a similar question from Beth Rabbin,
+[Here is a sample answer (an excellent one) to a similar question from Beth Rabbin, who took this course many years ago: